 Finkelstein: The third example [is a game site], Angry Birds.
 I think it’s the number one grossing iPhone iOS app or game.
 There’s a huge cult following around Angry Birds.
 It’s difficult to win but very easy to play.
 I’m a big fan of the guys over at Rovio and Angry Birds.

-One of the things I thought was really neat is they created something called “Angry Birds Seasons.”
+One thing I thought was really neat was that they created “Angry Birds Seasons.”
 What it does is when you download your updates, you’re notified that there’s a new Angry Birds update, and you download it.
-Let’s say it’s a couple of weeks before Easter, you’ll actually get Angry Birds Easter Edition, and if it’s a couple of weeks before another holiday, you’ll get the holiday edition, and a couple of weeks before Halloween you’ll get the Halloween edition.
+Let’s say it’s a couple of weeks before Easter, you’ll actually get Angry Birds Easter Edition, and if it’s a couple of weeks before another holiday, you’ll get the holiday edition.
+A couple of weeks before Halloween, you’ll get the Halloween edition.

 So now, on my iPhone, I have the Angry Birds Halloween version.
-I have Angry Birds Easter version.
+I have the Angry Birds Easter version.
 Pushing out new and compelling levels and tying them to seasonality has been very effective for Angry Birds.
-What Angry Birds has done by providing different seasons or different levels and different elements of their game based around seasons and seasonality and holidays is every time I see an Angry Birds update, for example, I’m going to download it.
-I’m really excited to see what the 4th of July version, for example, of Angry Birds looks like.
+What Angry Birds has done by providing different seasons, levels, and elements of their game based on seasons, seasonality, and holidays means that every time I see an Angry Birds update, I’m going to download it.
+I’m really excited to see what the 4th of July version of Angry Birds, for example, looks like.

 PEC: Some of the changes that you’re referring to involve development time to make those changes or to alter a site to capture a seasonal trend or a seasonal event.
 How is a smaller merchant supposed to do that?

 Finkelstein: You don’t need to be Ice.com and have a huge payroll and have a huge staff and a lot of money to have great-looking sites.
-The barriers to entry have decreased in ecommerce to the extent that you can buy one theme, for example, on a hosted platform that allows you to change products and change headers and images.
+The barriers to entry in ecommerce have decreased to the point that you can buy one theme, for example, on a hosted platform that lets you change products, headers, and images.
 You’d be very surprised how easy it is to modify and move from one season to the next.

-PEC: You have some tips for our readers for capitalizing on seasonality trends.
+PEC: Do you have any tips for our readers on capitalizing on seasonal trends?

 Finkelstein: One of the things that is interesting is novelty.
 Just changing your banner and the color is cheap and easy.
-Making very small modifications, such as changing color, can add a lot of novelty and add more engagement from customers.
+Making very small modifications, such as changing the color, can add a lot of novelty and increase customer engagement.

 The third thing that I think is really important is adjusting your website or creating something custom.
 So, again, the Royal Wedding.
 The world’s attention was on the Royal Wedding, and The Royal Breakfast Company created something so different, so custom.
-They took a totally different angle to the Royal Wedding, and they created a cereal with the Royal Wedding theme.
+They took a totally different angle on the Royal Wedding and created a cereal with a Royal Wedding theme.
 That’s very powerful.